twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt06-03-the-nature-of-vipassana%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  2021-01-27 proofread; old: Practise without any doubt and practice in the morning will realize the Dhamma in the evening.
+And practise in the evening will realize the Dhamma in the morning.
   08-12 rev. proofread by bhante
   2019-01-13  create rst
   https://mogokdhammatalks.blog/